amicable’s top tips for co-parenting after divorce or separation

 Keep the children out of any conflict between you

+Another key tip when it comes to co-parenting after divorce or separation is to keep the children away from any conflict.
 Research shows that divorce is most damaging for children when they are caught up in conflict between their parents.
 If you do have disagreements or arguments, avoid discussing those with the children, and don’t lean on them for emotional support.

 Don’t ask them to take sides or use them to pass messages between you.
 Your children love you both, they don’t want to be caught in the middle, or to have to choose between you.
 There’s nothing more uncomfortable for a child than to hear his parents criticising each other in a way that they don’t understand.